Second enrichment of enriched Results

 Gene enrichment analysis can often be misleading due to the redundancy within gene set databases and the limitations of most enrichment tools.
 Many tools, by default, only display a few top results and fail to filter out redundancy.
 This can result in both biological misinterpretation and valuable information being overlooked.

 For instance, high expression of certain immune genes can cause many immune-related gene sets to appear overrepresented.
-However, a closer look often reveals that these gene sets are derived from the same group of genes, which might represent only a small fraction (less than 10%) of the differentially expressed genes (DEGs).
+However, a closer look often reveals that these gene sets are derived from the same group of genes, which might represent only a small fraction (less than 10%) of the differential expressed genes (DEGs).
 What about the other 90%?
 Do they hold no biological significance?

-Cluster enrichment results based on hit genes or core enrichment from GSEA using term frequency analysis (from the output of the powerful clusterProfiler).
+The main purpose of developing this package is to provide a lightweight and practical solution to the problems mentioned above.
+Specifically, this package can cluster enrichment results based on hit genes or core enrichment from GSEA using term frequency analysis (from the output of the powerful clusterProfiler).
 This provides a clearer view of biological relevance by focusing on the genes that matter most.

 # From results generated before